 Top 10 safest & most dangerous cities to drive in the USA

-Researchers compared rates of motor vehicle crash deaths across cities and the 50 most densely populated metropolitan areas in the U.S. The overall rate of car crash deaths in the U.S. was 11.1 per 100,000 residents, ranging from just less than four to Orlando's high of 19.4.
-Among individuals aged 15 to 24, this rate in the top 50 metropolitan areas was 13.0 per 100,000 and ranged from a low of 7.3 to a high of 25.8.
+Researchers compared rates of motor vehicle crash deaths across the 50 most densely populated metropolitan areas in the U.S. The overall rate of car crash deaths was recorded at 11.1 per 100,000 residents, ranging from a low of less than 4.0 to a high of 19.4 in Orlando.
+Among individuals aged 15 to 24, the rate in these top 50 metropolitan areas was significantly higher, averaging 13.0 per 100,000 and reaching as high as 25.8 in certain high-risk corridors.

 10 Most Unsafe Cities to Drive In